Freight Shipping from Charleston to Raleigh

 How much does it cost to ship freight from Charleston to Raleigh?

-Full truckload (FTL) rates from Charleston, SC to Raleigh, NC currently range from $615-$758 for a standard dry van load over the 286-mile route.
+Full truckload (FTL) rates from Charleston, SC to Raleigh, NC currently range $615-$758 (roughly $2.16-$2.65 per mile over 286 miles).
 LTL shipments typically cost $357-$643 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Charleston to Raleigh?

-Standard FTL transit from Charleston to Raleigh is approximately 5 hrs by truck over 286 miles.
+Standard FTL transit from Charleston to Raleigh is approximately 5 hrs by truck over 286 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Charleston to Raleigh freight?